Material Contracts; Defaults Clause Samples

 Material Contracts; Defaults. (i) Except as set forth in the Limestone Disclosure Schedule listed under Section 5.01(j)(i), neither Limestone nor any of its Subsidiaries is a party to or is bound by any contract or agreement (whether written or verbal) of the following types as of the date of this Agreement, and no such contract or agreement is presently being negotiated or discussed: (A) any contract involving commitments to others to make capital expenditures or purchases or sales of capital assets in excess of $50,000 in any one case or $250,000 in the aggregate in any period of 12 consecutive months; (B) any contract relating to any direct or indirect indebtedness of Limestone or any of its Subsidiaries for borrowed money (including loan agreements, lease purchase arrangements, guarantees, agreements to purchase goods or services or to supply funds or other undertakings relating to the extension of credit to Limestone and its Subsidiaries but excluding any contract relating to indebtedness of Limestone Bank with respect to deposit liabilities, letters of credit, repurchase agreements, purchases of federal funds or other borrowings or commitments entered into by Limestone Bank in the ordinary course of its banking business, consistent with past practice), or any conditional sales contracts, equipment lease agreements and other security arrangements with respect to personal property with an obligation in excess of $50,000 in any one case or $250,000 in the aggregate in any period of 12 consecutive months; (C) any employment, severance, consulting or management services contract or any confidentiality or nondisclosure contract with any director, officer, employee or consultant of Limestone or any of its Subsidiaries; (D) any contract containing covenants limiting the freedom of Limestone or any of its Subsidiaries to compete in any line of business or with any Person or in any area or territory; (E) any partnership, joint venture, limited liability company arrangement or other similar agreement; (F) any profit sharing, phantom stock award, stock option, stock purchase, stock appreciation, deferred compensation, issuance, or other plan or arrangement for the benefit of Limestone’s or any of its Subsidiaries’ current or former directors, officers, employees or consultants; (G) any license agreement, either as licensor or licensee, or any other contract of any type relating to any intellectual property, except for license agreements relating to off-the-shelf software or software componen...

 Material Contracts; Defaults.
-Except for this Agreement and those agreements and other documents filed as exhibits to the Metropolitan SEC Documents or as Previously Disclosed, neither it nor any of its Subsidiaries is a party to, bound by or subject to any agreement, contract, arrangement, commitment or understanding (whether written or oral) (i) that is a "material contract" within the meaning of Item 601(b)(10) of the SEC's Regulation S-K or (ii) that restricts or limits in any way the conduct of business by it or any of its Subsidiaries (including without limitation a non-compete or similar provision).
-Neither it nor any of its Subsidiaries is in default under any contract, agreement, commitment, arrangement, lease, insurance policy or other instrument to which it is a party, by which its respective assets, business, or operations may be bound or affected in any way, or under which it or its respective assets, business, or operations receive benefits, and there has not occurred any event that, with the lapse of time or the giving of notice or both, would constitute such a default.
+Except for this Agreement, the Stock Option Agreement and those agreements and other documents filed as exhibits to its SEC Documents, neither it nor any of its Subsidiaries is a party to, bound by or subject to any agreement, contract, arrangement, commitment or understanding (whether written or oral) (i) that is a "material contract" within the meaning of Item 601(b)(10) of the SEC's Regulation S-K or (ii) that restricts or limits in any way the conduct of business by it or any of its Subsidiaries (including without limitation a non-compete or similar provision).
+Neither it nor any of its Subsidiaries is in default under any contract, agreement, commitment, arrangement, lease, insurance policy or other instrument to which it is a party, by which its respective assets, business, or operations may be bound or affected, or under which it or its respective assets, business, or operations receive benefits, and there has not occurred any event that, with the lapse of time or the giving of notice or both, would constitute such a default.

 Material Contracts; Defaults.
 Except as set forth on Section 5.02(k) of the Company Disclosure Schedule, neither the Company nor any of its Subsidiaries is a party to, bound by or subject to any Contract (whether written or oral) (i) that is a “material contract” within the meaning of Item 601(b)(10) of the SEC’s Regulation S-K or (ii) that purports to limit in any material respect either the type of business in which the Company or any of its Subsidiaries (or, after giving effect to the Merger, Parent or any of its Subsidiaries) may engage or the manner or locations in which any of them may so engage in any business.
 Neither the Company nor any of its Subsidiaries is in default under any Contracts to which any such entity is a party, by which it or its assets, business or operations may be bound or affected or under which it or its assets, business, or operations receive benefits, and there has not occurred any event that, with the lapse of time or the giving of notice or both, would constitute such a default.
 No power of attorney or similar authorization given directly or indirectly by the Company or any Subsidiary of the Company is currently outstanding.
 Schedule 5.02(k) of the Company Disclosure Schedule sets forth a true and complete list of (x) all Contracts pursuant to which consents or waivers are or may be required and (y) all notices which are or may be required to be given, in each case, prior to the performance by the Company of this Agreement and the consummation of the Merger, the Bank Merger and the other transactions contemplated hereby.